 Bill/Claims Tooth Information Sub-file [#399.30491]

-While the VistA installation procedure of the KIDS build allows the installer to back up the modified routines using the ‘Backup a Transport Global’ action, the back-out procedure for global, data dictionary and other VistA components is more complex and requires issuance of a follow-up patch to ensure all components are properly removed and/or restored.
-All software components (routines and other items) must be restored to their previous state at the same time and in conjunction with the restoration of the data.
+While the VistA installation procedure of the KIDS build allows the installer to back up the modified routines using the ‘Backup a Transport Global’ action, due to the complexity of this patch, it is not recommended for back-out, and a restore from a backup of the Transport Global should not be attempted.
+In the event that a site decides to back out this patch, the site should contact the National Service Desk (NSD) to submit a help desk ticket.
+The development team will need to issue a follow-on patch in order to comprehensively back-out this patch and/or to clean up corrupted data/remove data dictionary changes, if needed and restore the system to a functioning state.

 Please contact the EPMO development team for assistance since this installed patch contains components in addition to routines.